 Ronald Bailey is the science correspondent for Reason and the author of the books The End of Doom: Environmental Renewal in the Twenty-first Century (July 2015) and Liberation Biology: The Moral and Scientific Case for the Biotech Revolution (Prometheus, 2005).
 His work was featured in The Best American Science and Nature Writing 2004.

 In 2006, Bailey was shortlisted by the editors of Nature Biotechnology as one of the personalities who have made the "most significant contributions" to biotechnology in the last 10 years.

-From 1987 to 1990, Bailey was a staff writer for Forbes magazine, covering economic, scientific and business topics.
-His articles and reviews have appeared in The New York Times, The Wall Street Journal, The Washington Post, Commentary, The Public Interest, Smithsonian, TechCentralStation, National Review, Reader’s Digest and many other publications.
+From 1987 to 1990, Bailey was a staff writer for Forbes magazine.
+His articles and reviews have appeared in The New York Times, The Wall Street Journal, The Washington Post, Commentary, The Public Interest, Smithsonian, TechCentralStation, National Review, Reader's Digest, and many other publications.